How to Travel to Italy with Points and Miles

 Use United Miles To Fly To Italy For 60,000 Miles and $74.71

-You will have a lot more options too, since you can use your United mile to fly on United, Lufthansa, Air Canada, and many other Star Alliance airlines.
+You will have a lot more options too, since you can use your United miles to fly on United, Lufthansa, Air Canada, and many other Star Alliance airlines.

 An easy way to earn a lot of United Miles is transferring them from Chase Ultimate Rewards.
 You will receive 1 United MileagePlus Mile for each Ultimate Rewards point you travel.
 This can make it easy to get United MileagePlus miles.